 With energy market volatility likely to continue, when you agree your contract rates can make a significant difference to your costs.

-Shell Energy’s STEP Online product is designed to help larger businesses (those using more than 5,000 hours per year, in at least one state) manage timing risk and their exposure to market volatility.
+Shell Energy’s STEP (Strategically Timed Energy Procurement) Online product is designed to help larger businesses (those using more than 5,000 hours per year, in at least one state) manage timing risk and their exposure to market volatility.

 Instead of agreeing to all prices up front at the time of contracting, STEP Online allows customers to choose prices for parcels as small as 5% on a quarterly or annual basis.

 This gives businesses an opportunity to monitor market prices for electricity and many environmental schemes to proactively manage timing risk.

 A customer who agrees to a traditional fixed-price contract will have contract rates in line with electricity market price forecasts at the time of contracting.
 Whether market price forecasts are high or low at that time will determine the prices for the term of the agreement.

 A STEP Online customer can progressively agree prices for parcels of energy or selected environmental products during the contract term, resulting in an average price over the contract period (depending on when prices for parcels are agreed).